effjy/ciphers/README.md

 into 64 KiB chunks, each encrypted as an independent AEAD frame whose associated data binds the chunk's position and an end-of-stream flag — so tampering, reordering or truncation is always detected on decryption.

+Hybrid (post-quantum) files use format version 2: between the header and the base nonce they carry a hybrid block — the file's hybrid secret key wrapped with the password-derived key (XChaCha20-Poly1305) and the KEM ciphertext.
+On decryption the password unwraps the secret key, which decapsulates the KEM ciphertext back to the AEAD key.
+(The per-file public keys are not stored: they are not needed to decrypt, and omitting them keeps every header byte authenticated.)
+The format version byte lets the app pick the right path automatically.

 If decryption fails, the password is wrong or the file has been corrupted or tampered with; the partial output file is removed automatically.